rrpelgrim/dask-blog/_posts/2022-11-21-november-demo-day.md

 ## Profiling Dask on a Cluster with py-spy

 [py-spy](https://github.com/benfred/py-spy) is a Python profiler that lets you dig deeper into your code than just your Python functions.
-Gabe Joseph shows you how you can use [dask-pyspy](https://github.com/gjoseph92/dask-pyspy) to profile code on a Dask cluster.
+[Gabe Joseph](https://github.com/gjoseph92) (Coiled) shows you how you can use [dask-pyspy](https://github.com/gjoseph92/dask-pyspy) to profile code on a Dask cluster.
 By digging down into compiled code, dask-pyspy is able to discover valuable insights about why your Dask code might be running slow and what you might be able to do to resolve this.

 <img alt="Screenshot of dask-pyspy in action" src="/images/2022-11-demo-day/pyspy.gif" style="max-width: 100%;" width="100%" />